alex-milanov/aws-awseb-cli/README.md

+# aws awseb cli + node
-# some basic instructions in order to use aws & awseb cli in gitlab ci
+- some basic instructions in order to use aws & awseb cli in gitlab ci